fmaussion/global_glacier_volume_paper/README.md

 The code is released under BSD3.
 The regional volume data is not from us but from the respective studies: **if you use the data in the `data` folder, please refer to the original studies.**

-**If you use the plots in the `figures` folder or the data in the `tables_regional_correction` folder, please refer to** *Hock R., Maussion, R., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, accepted.*
+**If you use the plots in the `figures` folder or the data in the `tables_regional_correction` folder, please refer to** *Hock R., Maussion, F., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, accepted.*

 ## Code